viscount3/viscoumt3/README.md

 - 👋 Hi, I’m @NullHACKR
-- 👀 I’m interested in coding
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning new exploit
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on 2023
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://github.com/NullHACR
 <!---
 NullHACKR/NullHACKR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.